Sunday, March 9, 2014

 I don't have to point out that carrots are low-cost; I get whole packages of carrots dirt-cheap.
 And if you are a sushi novice, this is the cheapest way to learn how to make your own.

 All you need really, is to steam a couple of carrots and white rice.
-It's best to get the hang of working with sticky sushi rice using a cheap topping like carrot.
+It's best to get the hang of working with sticky sushi rice using a cheap topping like a carrot.
 Once you get better at making Carrot Sushi, then you are ready to move on to more expensive seafood.

 My bright and savory Nigiri Carrot Sushi will not be replicated in your typical sushi restaurant.
 And their loss is your gain!
 My sushi twist is a welcome and nice veggie addition to typical pescatarian sushi fare.